Robotawi/ROS-Industiral_developer_training/README.md

 # ros-industiral_developer_training
+I use this repo to summarize and comment on ROS-Industrial developer training material while working on the different exercises.

 ### Ex 1.3
 The goal is to become familiar with ROS package and node concepts.
 1. Create a myworkcell_core package.